About Foal Insurance

 Optional personal accident cover protects you (and anyone you permit to take charge of your foal) in the event of accidental bodily injury, dental costs, and death, solely while riding or handling your horse.
 Speak to one of our specialists about adding this optional extra to your horse insurance policy.

-When you need to make a claim, we’ll guide you through the process and get your claim settled as quickly as possible.
+When you need to make a claim, the claims team will guide you through the process and get your claim settled as quickly as possible.

 Any foal is a costly investment.
 Unfortunately, unexpected events such as sickness, theft, injury, and accidents can prove costly.
 If your foal is involved in an accident, you could suffer serious injury or find yourself liable for compensation or legal bills as a result.
 If things do go wrong, choosing the right foal insurance can cover you against unexpected costs.